davidvilla/pydot/README.rst

 UNOFICCIAL repository.
 Main repository is: https://code.google.com/p/pydot/source/checkout

+That fork makes two different respect to mainstream:

+* It support python-3.x
-That fork apply a patch to make pydot be able to work with pyparsing >= 2:
+* It includes a patch to make pydot be able to work with pyparsing >= 2:

 http://stackoverflow.com/questions/15951748/pydot-and-graphviz-error-couldnt-import-dot-parser-loading-of-dot-files-will